geo-desic/first-shape-js/README.md

 - Each player has a single unique piece type
 - Pieces cannot be moved/removed once played
-- The objective is (or in the misere version <strong>is not</strong>) to be the first player to form one of the "winning" shapes on the board with their pieces
+- The objective is (or in the misere version <strong>is not</strong>) to be the first player to form one of the game ending shapes on the board with their pieces

 #### Examples:
 - [Tic Tac Toe](https://en.wikipedia.org/wiki/Tic-tac-toe)